jsjessen/460_OperatingSystemsComputerArchitecture/README.md

-###You may learn from my code, but copying it is strictly prohibitited.
+###You may learn from my code, but copying it is strictly prohibited.

 --------------------------------------------------------------------